OmariKassim/Economic-Data-Analysis-with-R/README.md

 # Economic-Data-Analysis-with-R-Programming

+A deep dive into World Bank Living Standards Measurement Survey data for Nigeria.
+Examining the effects of variables of living standards.

 - Exploratory data analysis on aspects of living standards.
 - Inferential statistics to examine and determine relationships between different aspects of living standards